-Last updated on November 5, 2022
+Last updated on May 11, 2024

 I recently managed to purchase a Longines antique pocket watch, which was on my wish list.
 As such, I am now looking for the next item on the list.
-Alongside, Longines, I think the next two most high-profile watch manufacturers on my wish list is Rolex and Omega.
+Alongside, Longines, I think the next two most high-profile watch manufacturers on my wish list are Rolex and Omega.
 At this point in time, I think Rolex may be a little out of my price range, so I thought I would start looking at Omega.
 I will still keep a lookout for other interesting antique watches, but at the moment my searches are focussing on Omega.
 At the moment, I am only looking at recognised antique watch dealers and haven’t yet had the courage to purchase from online auctions.
 In this post, we will take a look at an antique silver Omega pocket watch, c1900.

 I found this interesting Omega at Atlam Watches.
 Unfortunately, it had already sold, but it met all of the criteria from my wish list.
 It is branded Omega both on the dial and the movement.
-It is in a very presentable condition, which is a must for me as I intend to wear the watch on occasion.
+It is in a very presentable condition, which is a must for me as I intend to wear the watch on suitable occasions.
 There is no mention of the timekeeping accuracy, but I am sure that a phone call to Atlam could answer that question.
 I require my antique watches to be accurate to within 2 minutes a day.
 Outside of this, they are just not reliable enough for daily use.

 Omega movement